atecup/atec2025_software_algorithm/README.md

 ===

 [//]: # (Gym-Rescue: )
+The completed demo, along with the dataset (Unreal Environment Binaries and example dataset in JSONL format), is available for download at [ATEC official website](https://www.atecup.cn/competitions/atec2025).
+Participants can register on the ATEC official website and download the required resources.

 **This project integrates Unreal Engine with OpenAI Gym for a rescue task based on [UnrealCV](http://unrealcv.org/).**

 # Introduction